 Meanwhile, Jadida Kudadjie Morkor also reports that patrons of the trade in Tema have grown to accept Okada as one of the main modes of transport, relegating the traditional taxi and trotro system most of the time.
 According to her the passengers shared similar observations like their contemporaries in Ashaiman.
 This passenger who only parted with his first name as John told Gijonline that “Okada is fast and convenient.
 It is not time consuming because it beats traffic so you get to your destination in a very short time unlike a trotro or taxi”

 This passenger is nonetheless not also oblivious of the risks in riding on an Okada.
 He concedes that dangers are overwhelming to both the rider and his passenger.
-He admits “many people who do not wear the crush helmet die in motor accidents most of the time”.
+He admits “many people who do not wear the crush helmet die in motor accidents most of the time”, the ones that are lucky end up just injured but still they have to deal with many issues, sometimes they even need help finding an Atlanta car accident lawyer to help them out.
 “We also have body aces and waist pains as a result impact of the bike in potholes and bad roads”.

 The team also gathered that ladies decry the effects of the wind on their dresses and exposure to dust on the roads which spoils their makeup while posing health challenges to them.